szu-bee/computer-graphics-demos/README.md

 # computer-graphics-demos

-Just open a project in clion, and run it!
+After Environment Configuration finished, just open a project in clion, and run it!